 ESN (Erasmus Student Network) supports all international students studying at the University of Tartu, not only Erasmus programme students as generally viewed.

-It works in close contacts with the Student Council and with the UT International Student Service.
+It works in close contacts with the Student Council and with the UT Study Abroad Centre.
 ESN Tartu provides all kind of practical information to international students via mailing list (students [ät] esn.ee), organises leisure activities, such as sports events, trips and parties, that all bring international students closer to local life.

-For more information, see www.esn.ee or e-mail info [ät] esn.ee.
+For more information, see www.esn.ee/tartu or e-mail tartu [ät] esn.ee.